Depleted Uranium – A Legacy Of Treason

 - When they sign up for bombardments on Australian soil and in Australian waters by DU tipped weaponry?

-- When they refuse to stipulate that no nuclear weapons are to be used on our shores, and will they guarantee that our children will not grow up breathing in DU nanoparticles? • when they sign up for Son of Star Wars , which will cost in excess of $50 billion?
-(To protect us from what?
-Who?)
+- When they refuse to stipulate that no nuclear weapons are to be used on our shores, and will they guarantee that we, and our children, and their descendants, forever. will not grow up breathing in DU nanoparticles?

 - When they decide to sequester large tracts of land in the Northern Territory for eternity for a nuclear dump, so the US and UK can dump their ‘spent’ nuclear fuel and we can export more uranium?